 Poor communication can breed feelings of instability and isolation, leading to employee frustration and increased conflicts, which ultimately result in low morale.
 Ambiguous goals, unclear instructions, or discrepancies between what is said and what is heard can all create confusion among employees and contribute to their disengagement and low morale.

-Kumospace and other team-building applications foster trust through good communication, improved decision making, and transparency that turns into activity.
+Kumospace and other communication platforms and team-building applications foster trust through better communication, improved decision-making, and greater transparency that encourages collaboration and engagement.

 Employee burnout and stress